sharkdp/fd/README.md

 OPTIONS:
-    -d, --max-depth <depth>    Set maximum search depth (default: none) -j, --threads <threads>    The number of threads used for searching
+    -d, --max-depth <depth>    Set maximum search depth (default: none) -j, --threads <threads>    The number of threads used for searching -t, --type <type>          The type of file to search for [values: f, file, d, directory, s, symlink]

 ARGS:
     <pattern>    the search pattern, a regular expression (optional)